 - (1) Discrimination.
-Discrimination is any treatment or distinction in favor of or against a person based on the person's actual or perceived race, color, national origin, gender, age, sexual orientation, gender identity, religion, protective hairstyles as defined at C.R.S. §24-34-301(5.3), or disability.
-Discrimination also includes treating someone unfavorably because the person is married to or otherwise associated with a person of a certain race, color, national origin, gender, age, sexual orientation, gender identity, religion, protective hairstyles, or disability. - (2) Harassment.
-Harassment is any unwelcome or offensive conduct, verbal or physical, based on a person's race, color, national origin, gender, age, sexual orientation, gender identity, religion, protective hairstyles, or disability if such conduct adversely affects that person's work performance or employment status, or otherwise creates an intimidating, hostile or offensive work environment.
-Examples of harassment include but are not limited to: derogatory comments, remarks, gestures, or jokes, including the same contained in electronic communications and media, relating to a person's race, color, national origin, gender, age, sexual orientation, gender identity, religion, protective hairstyles, or disability, racial or ethnic slurs, and negative epithets. - (3) Sexual Harassment.
-Sexual harassment is specifically defined as any type of unwelcome or offensive conduct based on an individual's sex, whether or not the conduct is sexual in nature, where: 1) submission to or rejection of this conduct by an individual is used as a factor in decisions affecting hiring, evaluation, promotion or other aspects of employment; or 2) this conduct unreasonably interferes with a person's employment or creates an intimidating, hostile or offensive work environment.
+Discrimination is any treatment or distinction in favor of or against a person based on the person's actual or perceived race, color, national origin, gender, age, sexual orientation, gender identity, religion, protective hairstyles as defined at C.R.S. §24-34-301(17), marital status, or disability.
+Discrimination also includes treating someone unfavorably because the person is married to or otherwise associated with a person of or with a certain race, color, national origin, gender, age, sexual orientation, gender identity, religion, protective hairstyles, marital status, or disability. - (2) Harassment.
+Harassment is any unwelcome or offensive conduct, verbal or physical, based on a person's race, color, national origin, gender, age, sexual orientation, gender identity, religion, protective hairstyles, marital status, or disability if such conduct adversely affects that person's work performance or employment status, or otherwise creates an intimidating, hostile or offensive work environment.
+Examples of harassment include but are not limited to: derogatory comments, remarks, gestures, or jokes, including the same contained in electronic communications and media, relating to a person's race, color, national origin, gender, age, sexual orientation, gender identity, religion, protective hairstyles, marital status, disability, or racial or ethnic slurs, and negative epithets.